 You know how everything seems to go with your jeans?
 Well Bourbon is like the denim of the Rubio world.
-Bourbon has just enough of a warm light brown tone to neutralize yellowey pine and greenish hickory and also gives walnut and hickory depth and warmth, without making them too dark.
+Bourbon has just enough light brown to take the soften the pink/orange of red oak, warm up the grey of hickory, and even keep walnut from getting too dark and too red.
+Plain maple just too "Ikea" white for you?
+Apply Bourbon to your maple for cool, timeless light brown.
 Check out the sample photos here, and stop into our store to see more examples of Rubio Monocoat!

-Raw hickory next to hickory with Rubio Monocoat Bourbon (yes, both boards in the right hand photo are hickory)
+Raw hickory and hickory with Rubio Monocoat Bourbon (yes, both boards in the right hand photo are hickory)